 Abortion decision making isn't easy; making a choice about your pregnancy can be a gift of learning and growth.
 "It is an invitation for you to develop a larger vision of yourself.
-It’s a way to practice compassion and loving kindness toward yourself.” (from “Abortion: Finding Your Own Truth by Corrintha Rebecca Bennett, Religious Coalition for Reproductive Choice)
+It’s a way to practice compassion and loving-kindness toward yourself.” (from “Abortion: Finding Your Own Truth by Corrintha Rebecca Bennett, Religious Coalition for Reproductive Choice)

-Northland’s Head & Heart Counseling
+Northland’s Head & Heart Consultation:

-Here, we treat mind, body, and spirit.
+Here, we treat the mind, body, and spirit.

 We promise, we will always offer you helpful information, support and guidance.
-Our Head and Heart Counseling is a free service for patients of Northland Family Planning Centers.
+Our Head and Heart Consultation is a free service for patients of Northland Family Planning Centers.
 Call us to set up an appointment if this is a service you are interested in.

-Abortion is normal, however your personal experience of abortion is unique.
+Abortion is normal, however, your personal experience of abortion is unique.